DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Dimension Adaptive Training (DAT)

 \section{Dimension Adaptive Training (DAT)}

-Although a DNN using DAP can accept input of any dimensions, it should be properly trained for being adaptive to changes, otherwise its classification accuracy will be low when the input's dimensions change. {In particular, we cannot anticipate which sensors are available at inference time, and consequently, an adaptive model should be ready for such changes (not only in the size but also) in the type and order of receiving sensor streams.
-To this end, we leverage the capability of CNNs in learning translation-invariant features from input data; which has shown promising results in computer vision~\cite{long2015fully, he2015spatial}.
-To cover this important requirement, we need a training procedure for adaptive DNNs that encounters the model with such potential changes in the type of sensor streams, that could happen at inference time, to make the model less sensitive to the changes in the type of incoming sensor streams.}
+Although a DNN using DAP can accept input of any dimensions, it should be properly trained for being adaptive to changes, otherwise, its classification accuracy will be low when the input's dimensions change. {In particular, we cannot anticipate which sensors are available at inference time, and consequently, an adaptive model should be ready for such changes not only in the sampling rate but also in the type and order of receiving sensor streams.
+To this end, we leverage the capability of CNNs (discussed in Section~\ref{sec:related_work}) in being invariant to changes in the scale and location of observed patterns in the data.
+To cover this important requirement, we need a training procedure for adaptive DNNs that encounters the model with such potential changes in the type of sensor streams, that could happen at inference time, to make the model less sensitive to the changes in the scale, type, and order of incoming sensor streams.}